Apple's Cook stresses need to make workforce more diverse

-SAN FRANCISCO (Reuters) - Apple Inc on Tuesday released a report on employee diversity, and its numbers are similar to those of other Silicon Valley companies, prompting Chief Executive Tim Cook to say there is still work to be done.
+SAN FRANCISCO, Aug 12 (Reuters) - Apple Inc on Tuesday released a report on employee diversity, and its numbers are similar to those of other Silicon Valley companies, prompting Chief Executive Tim Cook to say there is still work to be done.

 Blacks and Hispanics make up about 18 percent of Apple’s workforce, a ratio that is about triple of those of most other tech firms.
 Nine percent of its workers did not disclose their ethnicity.